pecks76/TradeDataTask/README.md

 3. I wanted everything to run from the same docker-compose file
    - this gave me some timing issues
 4. Had to use com.opencsv in the Producer to read the csv file, as one column has commas in it
+5. Docker file in two stages
+    - build the maven project
+    - copy the jar to a smaller image and run it
+    -

 # Questions
-* the last requirement changes everything
+* The last requirement changes everything
    - it's no longer purely streaming, we need a concept of "done"
    - it's unusual also in that the aggregates are sent back to the producer

-# TODO list
-* look at naming of classes
-* once the design is settled, add unit tests
-* check the dependencies, looks like some of them are highlighted as having vulnerabilities
-* logging? (there are some system.out.printlns in there at the moment)
-* error handling?
-* keep this README up to date, & tidy it up at the end
+* Have made assumptions as to what "aggregate" means